Hope Squad National Council

 Ruth Stanton McAtee

-I am the Advisor of Hope Squad National Council.
-These are a group of trained Hope Squad members who are passionate about connecting all Hope Squad members.
+I am the Advisor of Hope Squad National Council — a group of trained Hope Squad members who are passionate about connecting all Hope Squad members.
 I have been an educator for 38 years and worked with Hope Squad for nine years.
 Working with these amazing students on the Council is a tremendous honor and opportunity.

 I am the Assistant Advisor to the Hope Squad National Council.
 I have been blessed to serve on Hope Squad for the past three years.
 I am from Syracuse, Utah and I attend Utah State University majoring in Communications.
 My hope is that every person I come into contact with knows how much they are loved and valued, and I know that Hope Squad empowers me to make that happen.